costaivo/Tutorial-Angular/02_AdManager/03_Lesson/Final/Instructions.md

+# Instructions for Lesson 03

+## Main Points to be explained

 ### Explain about the Component contents

-### Re-visit the application code an explain about the project w.r.t Component contents.
+### Re-visit the application code an explain about the project w.r.t Component contents

-### Explain about Different DataBinding Concepts with a diagram.
+### Explain about Different DataBinding Concepts with a diagram

 ![Component](https://snag.gy/mfVROY.jpg "Component Structure")

 ### **Start Demo 1** - TypeScript,interpolation,Template('',``) & Styles